Cloud server configurations

 Values of arbitrary configurations

 In arbitrary configurations, you can select any resource ratio and add GPUs.
-The available values depend on pool segment.
+The available values depend on the pool segment.

 *